How to Clean a Pocket Knife in 4 Ways

 Wipe off the baking paste from your blade, while still maintaining the sharp blade facing away from you.
 Make sure you wipe it thoroughly.

-Method two: Using White Vinegar
+Method Two: Using White Vinegar

 Experiencing stubborn rust on the knife?
 Soak the blade in white vinegar